-On 22 July, 2009 CETAC approved the Airport Master Plan prepared by the International Organisation for Civil Aviation and asked the Minister of Transport and President Oscar Arias to issue a Declaration of Public Interest which would allow for the purchase of land for the new airport.
-Civil Aviation is also to initiate the required Environmental Impact Study, finish any other outstanding studies and coordinate a tourism development plan for the region.
-Meanwhile, in June 2007, farm nr 10 of 267 hectares (of the four farms nr 8, 9, 10 and 11 to be made available) was transferred to Civil Aviation, subject to the President issuing the Declaration of Public Interest.
+In 2009 the Ministry of Transport approved the Airport Master Plan prepared by the International Organisation for Civil Aviation and asked President Oscar Arias to issue a Declaration of Public Interest which would allow for the purchase of land for the new airport.
+Meanwhile, in June 2007, one farm nr 10 of 267 hectares (of the four farms nr 8, 9, 10 and 11 to be made available) had already been transferred to Civil Aviation.

-The reasons why EALA questioned that the airport was desirable were the following:
+The reasons why EALA questioned that the airport in Sierpe was desirable were the following:

 - In the first place, there seemed to be no need and no commercial justification for an additional airport in the southern zone.
 There are already several small local airports which can handle domestic air traffic.
 The present tourist facilities in the area are unique of small scale.
 Visiting tourists want no massive tourism with large hotels as in Guanacaste.
 For commerce (pineapple, palm oil) or industry, airtransport is not required.
 Access by road to the southern zone has been subsantially improved: the new highway San José - Caldera and the last 45 kilometers of the coastal highway between Quepos and Dominical have been completed.
 The Airport Master Plan drawn up by the International Organization for Civil Aviation which is pushing for this project, has largely been based on pre-recession data.